Growth Guide

 How to Turn Clients into Treatment Plans

-The shift from booking facials to enrolling clients in structured treatment programs is the highest-leverage change an esthetician can make.
+The shift from booking facials to enrolling clients in structured treatment plans is the highest-leverage change an esthetician can make.
 Here is exactly how to do it.

-SpaSphere programs dashboard showing multi-session treatment plan enrollment and scheduling
+SpaSphere treatment plans dashboard showing multi-session treatment plan enrollment and scheduling

 One-off facials keep you busy but never build momentum